Course Syllabus

 Homework: Homework assignments will be collected on a regular basis and you will be told when the work is due.
 There will be a penalty of 10% for each class that it is late.
 As doing homework is very important for learning the material in this course, it will count as 35% of your grade.

-Labs/Projects: At times the computations can become tedious.
-It is not our aim to force you into carrying out long algebraic manipulations.
-Therefore, to relieve you of some of this, you will be exposed to using a symbolic manipulator.
-You will also have the opportunity to carry out physical experiments highlighting some of the standard applications in the class.
+Labs/Projects: At times the computations can become tedious or may not be doable by hand.
+Therefore, we will sometimes use Maple or MATLAB to solve problems.
+You may also have the opportunity to carry out physical experiments highlighting some of the standard applications in the class.

 Attendance: YOU ARE EXPECTED TO ATTEND ALL OF THE CLASSES!
 After two excused absences there will be a penalty of 2% for each absence from your total grade.